chxhana/LearnSync/README.md

 ## Introduction
 This project aims to develop a Learning and Analytics Platform integrated with the Canvas Learning Management System (LMS).
 By harnessing the Canvas API, the platform will enable seamless data exchange between its frontend and Canvas.
-The primary objective is to empower students with valuable insights derived from learning analytics and deliver personalized learning experiences tailored to individual student needs within the Canvas LMS environment.
-This project is in progress.
+The primary objective is to empower educators with valuable insights derived from learning analytics and deliver personalized learning experiences tailored to individual student needs within the Canvas LMS environment.

 ## Features